 For much of its existence, Mexico has been a Federal Republic in much the same way China is a "People's Republic".
 Functionally, the government is federalist with a strong central government but states have near complete autonomy and discretionality (this last is a contested sore spot).
 From bottom to top: Municipal government is handled with mayoral elections and síndicos, or councilmen.
-This level of government usually shows the a good thermometer for national party preferences.
+This level of government usually shows the people a good thermometer for national party preferences.
 On the state level, each state has a constitution which can be as different from one to another as it pleases the residents, so long as it does not contradict the federal constitution (there's been some brouhaha over the state of Coahuila and Mexico City legalizing gay marriage, with opponents seeking to amend the constitution to force the issue).
 Each state has a governor and a unicameral legislative.
 The Supreme Court in Mexico is made up of 11 judges.

-At the federal level, the system is similar to that of the US (not coincidentally, post revolutionary governments the world over love to cheat off of the US constitution).
-On the legislative side there's a bicameral legislature.
+At the federal level, the system is similar to that of the US (not coincidentally, post revolutionary governments the world over love to cheat off of the US constitution).note On the legislative side there's a bicameral legislature.
 During the government of the PRI, both were pretty much rubber stamps to presidential initiatives but have gained considerable power over the last two decades after the PRI majority in congress disappeared.
 Congress is the lower house, and is generally the "rowdy" bunch (with occasional—mind you, occasional—fisticuffs), a bunch of 300 elected congressmen and 200 "plurinominales" or "plural votes", these last are accorded to each party proportionally to their share of votes in the latest popular election.
 The party fills these seats as they like.
 Attempts to winnow this ungainly number have been... difficult.
 The Senate or upper house is much smaller at 128 and generally more serious (which isn't saying much; it's distressingly common for legislators in either house to seize the tribune).

 After The Mexican Revolution, for much of Mexico's 20th century history, any real power rested with the President, a six year virtual dictator with supreme power over the PRI (the main political party from 1920-2000) and the government.
 Nowadays, the president still has a great deal of power... but it's the legislative who's boss.
 The thing about the six year dictators is that most of their power was never codified, and in fact it's the legislative that holds a lot of the weight.
 This is something the legislative is just figuring out in its adolescence, and the result looks rather like the US in the period between independence and the Civil War (you know, when brawls on the House floor broke out every now and again, and a Senator was beaten within an inch of his life, but the legislature controlled all).